Creature types

 Emperoussin: factice.

-An artificial being of elegant device, wrought like a fine marble.
-An alloy skeleton fleshed with sculptural porcelain plates.
+An artificial being of elegant device.
+An alloy skeleton fleshed with sculptural porcelain plates wrought like a fine marble.

 Material flesh You are craftwork of incredible artifice.
-Your bones are steel lamina complicated by moving works, like a clock movement.
-Your muscle and sinew are steel fiber and cabling, unbreakably spry.
-Your skin is splendid porcelain, articulated like a doll or a suit of armor, sculpted in a loving study of the human form.
-Golden traces, your nerves, complicate the inside of these ceramic plates, transmitting sensation and motivation.
+Your bones are steel lamina complicated by moving works.
+Your muscles and sinews are steel fiber and cabling.
+Your skin is splendid porcelain articulated like a doll or suit of armor and sculpted in loving study of the human form.
+Golden traces—your nerves—complicate the interior of these plates, transmitting sensation and motivation.

-To make new plates, use Topic: Electrophysiology, plus the crafting skills and tools (see crafting) required for the armor material you are using to create plates (i.e. ceramics, metalworking, etc.) You need £1 per plate, for your nervous traces.
-If you don armor plates of a material heavier than porcelain, you bear the excess burden as if it were normal armor.
+To make new plates, use Topic: Electrophysiology and the crafting skills and tools required by the armor material you’re crafting plates from (i.e. ceramics, metalworking.)
+You need £1 in gold per plate for your nervous traces.
+If you don plates heavier than porcelain, you bear the excess burden as if it were normal armor.

-If you reach 13 stress, you become unconscious until your malus is reduced below 4.
+• At 13 stress, become comatose until your malus is reduced to 3.

-You are immune to most stresses, but not to hot, chilly, or drowsy stress.
+• You are not immune to hot, chilly, or drowsy stress.
 You do need to sleep.

 Design standard Your core skills start at 4 (with the exception of your weakness.)
 They can’t exceed level 6, due to your unchanging construction.
 You get additional starting skills: